DiscipleTools/disciple-tools-church-reporting-app/README.md

 # Disciple.Tools - Reporting App

-Adds magic link reporting system for contacts to report new churches.
+dds magic link for contacts to self-report on their practitioner status and churches planted (generations and locations).

 ## Purpose

-To collect movement data from non-user contacts who are practicioners.
+To collect movement data from non-user contacts and users who are movement practitioners.

 ## Usage